-All FACS Housing and Aboriginal Housing Office tenants are required to pay rent and water charges.
+All Department of Communities and Justice (DCJ) Housing and Aboriginal Housing Office tenants are required to pay rent and water charges.

 If you are late with your rent or water payments your account will be in arrears and you will be in breach of your tenancy agreement.
 This could lead to you having to move out of your home.

 How do I know if I am behind in my rent or water charges?

 DCJ Housing will always let you know if you are behind in your rent or water charges.
 We will generally write to you about this; however we might also talk to you on the phone, visit you at home or notify you via electronic means.

 You can also check your rent statement or phone your Client Service Officer and ask them to check your account.
 When we visit you at home, we will be able to check your account information and set up an arrears payment arrangement with you using our new staff mobile devices.

 You can check your account balances, view your transaction history and make secure payments online via MyHousing Account and Information on the DCJ website or the MyHousing app on your mobile phone.
 You can also view and print account statements online via MyHousing Account and Information on the DCJ website.

 What if I am having difficulties managing my money?